texdade/texdade/README.md

 ###

-<p align="left">My name is Davide, I'm a software engineer working on development environments in Vinted</p>
+<p align="left">My name is Davide, I'm a software engineer working on development environments at Vinted</p>

 ###